aabdygaziev/flatiron-mod5-project/README.md

 ____
 This project's aim is to build an algorithm that uses classification techniques to predict whether a person has or has not a cardivascular disease.

-**Models used:** Logistic Regression, Decision Trees, Naive Bayes, Support Vector Machine, KNeighbors Classifier, Random Forest, ExtraTreesClassifier and AdaBoost.
+**Models Used:** Logistic Regression, Decision Trees, Naive Bayes, Support Vector Machine, KNeighbors Classifier, Random Forest, ExtraTreesClassifier and AdaBoost.

 ## The Data
 ___